Environment setup

 The minimum tools required for charts development are documented on the Required tools page.

-You should use asdf to install these tools.
-This allows us to easily switch between versions, Helm 3.7 and 3.9 for example.
+We recommend to use mise to install these tools.
+This allows us to easily switch between versions, such as different kubectl or Helm versions.

 We provide a .tool-versions file that specifies these tools with their recommended versions.
 To install or update them: